heroku-examples/heroku-integration-pattern-eventing-nodejs/README.md

 # Heroku Integration - Using Eventing to drive Automation and Communication (Node.js)

 > [!IMPORTANT]
-> For use with the Heroku Integration and Heroku Eventing pilots only
+> For use with Heroku AppLink and Heroku Eventing pilots only

 This sample demonstrates how to use Heroku Eventing to start work and notify users once it completes using [Custom Notifications](https://help.salesforce.com/s/articleView?id=platform.notif_builder_custom.htm&type=5).
 These notifications are sent to the user's desktop or mobile device running Salesforce Mobile.
 Flow is used in this sample to demonstrate how processing can be handed off to low-code tools such as Flow.